voxeltycoon/docs/docs/assets/patch-asset.md

 !!! tip "Pro Tip"
     You can use online JSONPath evaluators like https://jsonpath.com/ to test complex pathes.

-Find property of an object in an array by index:
+Find a property of an object in an array by index:

 `ItemsPerDay[0].CountMultiplier`

-Find property of all objects in an array:
+Find a property of all objects in an array:

 `ItemsPerDay[*].CountMultiplier`

-Find property of an objects in an array which has specific value on property:
+Find a property of an object in an array which has specific property value:

 `ItemsPerDay[?(@.Uri=='base/tv.item')].CountMultiplier`